 In this fifth and final instalment in our series on cut’s impact on coloured stone values, we explore craftsmanship’s bearing on cut quality.
 Craftsmanship is a broad term that denotes how much attention to detail the cutter gives to the finished gem.
 Most coloured gemstones are cut in a variety of fancy shapes with many facet variations.
 Because of that, some aspects are less critical than others.
 Minor deviations in craftsmanship aren’t as critical as achieving the optimal colour.

 However, very careful attention to detail is rewarded by being able to demand a higher price.
 As the general value of the type of gem goes up, this becomes truer.
 A very well-cut richly hued citrine will not gain as much added benefit as a tourmaline with very exceptional colour.
 Yet with very rare and expensive gems, this becomes less true, e.g., a very well-cut and fine-coloured sapphire will only benefit slightly from exceptional cutting.

 There are a number of elements that fold into craftsmanship which significantly impact value.

 Table.
-The table should be centered, parallel to the girdle, and follow the general shape of the gem.
+The table should be centred, parallel to the girdle and follow the general shape of the gem.
 A rectangular table on an oval gem looks out of place (see Fig. 5-02).

 Culet or Keel Line.
-The culet or keel line of the bottom of the gem needs to be centered (see Fig. 5-04).
-The more visibly off-center, the more it affects the perception of how well the gem was cut.
+The culet or keel line of the bottom of the gem needs to be centred (see Fig. 5-04).
+The more visibly off-centre, the more it affects the perception of how well the gem was cut.